Image in modal.

 fallen journalists memorial.

-A section of the memorial, which features scattered cast-glass elements that become denser toward the center of the site, dedicates space for live TV shots.
+Featuring scattered cast-glass elements that become denser toward the center of the site, the memorial concept has dedicated space for live TV shots.
 Image by JRA, courtesy FJMF

 The proposed design, a layered and seemingly disordered assemblage of cast glass bars oriented around a cylindrical central space at the heart of the site dubbed the Remembrance Hall, does not feature a formal front or back, giving the space a mysterious quality in which visitors can enter from multiple points on all sides.
 “I didn't want the memorial to be a formal object for people to look at—I wanted it to be experienced,” says Ronan.
 “I thought of it as a journey of discovery that would unfold slowly, space by space, like a journalist’s story unfolds line by line.
 This casts the visitor in the role of investigative journalist pursuing the truth.”